-The TACTICOS CMS, using the commercial off-the-shelf (COTS) hardware and operating systems, provides surveillance and picture compilation based on the information obtained from the on-board sensors and tactical data links.
+Using the commercial off-the-shelf (COTS) hardware and operating systems, the TACTICOS CMS provides surveillance and picture compilation based on the information obtained from the on-board sensors and tactical data links.

 The system supports the anti-air, anti-surface, anti-submarine and electronic warfare by providing threat evaluation, sensor and weapon assignment, and kill assessment.
 The Sting electro-optic director from Thales Nederland provides weapons control.

 The Khareef Class is armed with MM40 Exocet Block 3 surface-to-surface missiles and vertically launched Mica surface-to-air missile system supplied by MBDA.
 The MM40 Block 3 can engage targets within a range of 180km.

 The main gun fitted forward is an Oto Melara 76/62mm super rapid gun.
 The gun has a rate of fire of 120 rounds a minute.
 The corvettes are also armed with two MSI DS30M 30mm guns.